CDarryl/vlsi-f24-lab-3-CDarryl/README.md

 ### Question 5: SDF and Visualization of Setup Time Violations

 Examine the non-zero delays in timing annotated simulations.
 Clock frequency selection must consider gate delay.
-If it frequency is too high there will be setup timing violations.
+If the frequency is too high there will be setup timing violations.
 Edit `sim-gl-syn.yml` to lower the clock period to 5ns (`CLOCK PERIOD=5.00`).
 Now, simulate again.

 <ol type="a">
 <li>